-2.3.9 Groton Library Entrance - 2018-04
+2.3.9 Groton Library Entrance - 2018

 The 1893 library entrance vestibule originally had a pair of interior doors, but they have been missing for decades.
 Without inner doors, the adjacent computer and reference areas were exposed directly to the elements and road noise whenever the Main Street door was opened.
-To make library users more comfortable, we needed to restore the interior doors to mitigate the spikes in temperature and noise. \$15,000 was approved by the CPC for a pair of custom glasspaneled oak doors, which were crafted in the style and beauty of the historic entryway.
-See Figure 10.
+To make library users more comfortable there was a need to restore the interior doors to mitigate the spikes in temperature and noise. \$15,000 was recommended by the CPC and approved by Town Meeting for a pair of custom glass-paneled oak doors, which were crafted in the style and beauty of the historic entryway (see Figure 10).
 The funding was approved at Spring Town Meeting 2017, and the project was completed in March 2018.